Shaaali/identity-apps/docs/guides/branding/README.md

    <tr>
       <td>Copyright Text</td>
       <td>
-         <p>The copyright text is a short description that informs customers about the copyright law protecting your applications.</p>
+         <p>The copyright text is a short description that informs users about the copyright law protecting your applications.</p>
          <p>In Asgardeo, the copyright text will appear on the footer of the login screens.</p>
       </td>
    </tr>
    <tr>
       <td>Contact Email</td>
-      <td>This email address will appear on the error pages and other pages where customers would require support from the organization admin.</td>
+      <td>This email address will appear on the error pages and other pages where users would require support from the organization admin.</td>
    </tr>
 </table>